-Regular Later Levels visitors will likely have heard me talk about SpecialEffect in the past.
+Regular Later Levels visitors will know about SpecialEffect.
 Using technology ranging from modified joypads to eye-control software, this UK-based charity aims to put fun and inclusion back into the lives of those with physical disabilities by helping them play video games.
-They don’t just do this for fun however: levelling the playing field in this way has a profoundly positive impact on therapy, confidence and rehabilitation – and what’s more, they do all of this amazing work free of charge.

 I’ve supported SpecialEffect for five years now and in that time I’ve done all sorts of things to raise funds and awareness for the organisation.
 I’ve given presentations at meetup groups; organised pub quizzes with rounds dedicated to the subject of video games; and even made it across the finish line of the British 10K twice.
 I’ve also had the opportunity to volunteer on their stand at events around the UK a number of times, where I’ve had the chance to witness their work close up.